 In addition to crafting heirloom-quality beds, we also build our beds to fit your unique arrangements.
 Whether you opt for a traditional box spring and mattress arrangement or you prefer a platform-style setup, our beds are designed to be flexible.

-When selecting the best bed for long-lasting comfort and style consider these items: mattress height, height from the floor, nightstands and accompanying side tables, hardware, wood species, and finish.
+When selecting the best bed for long-lasting comfort and style, consider these items: mattress height, height from the floor, nightstands and accompanying side tables, hardware, wood species, and finish.

-Do you intend on keeping your current mattress and box spring, or will you be switching to a lower profile box spring or just a mattress?
-After knowing where you are going to put your gorgeous new bed, this is the most important thing to know.
-If you intend on keeping your current mattress and box spring set up, measure both heights of box spring and mattress together.
-This will give you the entire height and let you know how high your mattress will come up on the headboard. or will you be switching to a lower profile box spring or just a mattress?
+Do you intend to keep your current mattress and box spring, or will you be switching to a lower profile box spring or just a mattress?
+After knowing where you will put your gorgeous new bed, this is the most important thing to understand.
+If you intend to keep your current mattress and box spring set up, measure both box spring and mattress heights together.
+This will give you the entire height and let you know how high your mattress will come upon the headboard. or will you be switching to a lower profile box spring or just a mattress?

-Some adjustments that can be made to the design of the bed include, lowering or raising the side rails to reach your maximum height (this is why it is important to know your mattress height) Other modifications that can be made to accommodate your existing mattress and box spring is how much of the headboard and footboard do you want to have exposed above the mattress.
-Some higher mattresses will be flush to the footboard and potentially cover up 3/4 of the headboard.
+Some adjustments that can be made to the design of the bed include lowering or raising the side rails to reach your maximum height (this is why it is essential to know your mattress height).
+Other modifications can be made to accommodate your existing mattress and box spring, like raising or lowering the height of the headboard, as some mattresses may be flush to the footboard or potentially cover three-quarters of the headboard.

 Height from the Floor